njtierney/naniar/README.md

 Acknowledgements
 ----------------

 Naming credit (once again!) goes to @MilesMcBain, and to @hadley for the rearranged spelling.
-Also thank you to @dicook for her and @hadley for putting up with my various questions and concerns, mainly around the name.
+Also thank you to @dicook and @hadley for putting up with my various questions and concerns, mainly around the name.